Skip to content

 You can follow our online enrolment FAQs which provide step by step guidance for each page.

-When emailing please confirm your UB number or your name and date of birth so the team can verify your identity and find you on the system.
+When emailing please confirm your UB number or your name and date of birth so the team can check your identity and find you on the system.

-All new students, who study an on-campus course with us are required to complete a Welcome and ID check session following completion of online enrolment.
-This session is when we check your ID and verify the address you will be living at whilst you study.
+All new students, who study an on-campus programme with us are required to attend an in person Welcome and ID check session following completion of their online enrolment.
+At this session we check your ID and verify the address you will be living at whilst you study with us.

-If you will not be studying on campus or are doing a professional development course your ID will be checked remotely by the Welcome team.
+If you will be completing a continuing professional development (CPD) programme your ID will be checked remotely by the Welcome team.

-If you will be studying on campus you will be asked to complete a Welcome and ID check session.
+If you will be studying on campus you must attend an in person Welcome and ID check session.

 International Students